Are missing teeth making it difficult for you to eat and speak?

 A dental bridge can improve your oral health by replacing up to four consecutive missing teeth and keeping your remaining teeth aligned.

-Berger Dental Group in Columbia and Elgin, SC, has extensive experience in providing natural-looking solutions such as dental bridges.
+Berger Dental Group in Columbia, SC has extensive experience in providing natural-looking solutions such as dental bridges.

 What is a Dental Bridge?